 2) improve the percentage of female and underrepresented minority students;

 3) increase the enrollment into graduate programs; and

 This REU site is a great opportunity for undergraduate students (sophomores, juniors, non-graduating seniors) to engage in hands-on research activity under the supervision of a faculty mentor and postdoctoral fellow in the ECE Department throughout the summer.

-Our program includes weekly seminars/workshops, preparation of a research poster, individual academic career counseling, hands-on training with real equipment, field trips, and social and cultural activities in the Miami area.
+Our program includes weekly seminars/workshops, preparation of a research poster, individual academic career counseling, and hands-on training with real equipment.

 The program dates will be from May 26th, 2020 to July 24th, 2020.
 Each participating undergraduate student will receive an award of $2400 per month in addition to FIU on-campus housing, meals, materials costs and a travel allowance of $600.